-MS. NORWOOD: Well, in our exit interview with the audit team we identified several highly important subject matters that we needed to deal with.
+MS. NORWOOD: Well. in our exit interview with the audit team we identified several highly important subject matters that we needed to deal with.
 One of them was the purchase of tools which was primarily a misunderstanding of the rules that applied, sometimes where tools were being bought via work orders and not capitalized correctly.
 We've identified some strategies for reviewing purchase orders to make sure that that doesn't continue to occur.

 Are there specific parts of the procedures or issues that you wanted to identify?
-I mean, the vast majority of this is gonna be picked up by accurately conducting the semiannual inventories required in policy and having accountability up to and including we have told our managers that they have to supply evidence that they conducted the audit as required, the review of assets, and submit it to the director so that we absolutely know that these counts are occurring.
+I mean, the vast majority of this is gonna be picked up by accurately conducting the semiannual inventories Page 79 have been established, target date update September 2022; target date will be completed by